proxmox/proxmox-backup/docs/tape-backup.rst

 .. topic:: Retention Policy

    Defines how long we want to keep the data.
+Retention period starts with the existence of a newer media set, e.g. when the allocation policy calendar event triggers.

    - Always overwrite media.